enriquehortalUM/JOINclusion_Performance_Analysis_Platform/README.md

 1. Load a dataset of multiple students.
 2. Adjust clustering parameters and view resulting groups.
-3. Analyze behavioral patterns for different groups.
+3. Analyse behavioural patterns for different groups.

 ### Teacher Dashboard

-- Use this mode to explore individual and group behavior with filters and summaries.
+- Use this mode to explore individual and group behaviour with filters and summaries.

 ---